Bates College: Admissions

-Standards and selectivity

 For the class of 2023, Bates admitted 12.1% of all applicants, the lowest-ever for the college.
-During the 2018–19 admission rounds, Bates accepted seven transfer students from 205 applicants, yielding a 3.4% acceptance rate.
+During the 2018–19 admission rounds, Bates accepted seven transfer students from 205 applicants, yielding a 3.4% transfer acceptance rate.
 The college has had years where no transfer applicants were accepted, such as in 2016–17, where all 170 applicants failed to gain admission.
-In 2015, the college had a 1.6% acceptance rate for wait-listed students.
-U.S. News & World Report classifies Bates as "most selective", with The Princeton Review designated it with a "selectivity rating" of 96 out of 99.
-The college had its highest admit rate after the 2008 financial crisis, during the 2008–09 year, accepting 30.4% of applicants.
+The college had its highest admit rate during the 2008–09 year, accepting 30.4% of applicants.

 The average high school GPA for the class of 2019 was an unweighted 3.71.
 The average SAT Score was 2135 (715 Critical Reasoning, 711 Mathematics and 709 Writing), and the average ACT score range was 28 to 32.
 Bates has a Test Optional Policy, which gives the applicant the choice to not send in their standardized test scores.
 Bates' non-submitting students averaged only 0.05 points lower on their collegiate grade point average.
 The Wall Street Journal found that Bates had some of the "toughest rejection letters" in the U.S. during the late-2000s.
-The college later apologized and issued a statement assuring that it makes an effort to "[deny] the student's application… not [reject] the student".
+The college later apologized and issued a statement assuring that it makes an effort to "[deny] the student's application... not [reject] the student".

 Cost of attendance and financial aid

-For the 2016–17 academic year, Bates charged a comprehensive price (tuition, room and board, and associated fees) of $66,550.
+For the 2025–26 academic year, Bates charged a comprehensive price (tuition, room and board, and associated fees) of $89,930.
 The college's tuition is the same for in-state and out-of-state students.
-Bates practices need-blind admission for students who are U.S. citizens, permanent residents, DACA status students, undocumented students, or who graduate from a high school within the United States, and meets all of demonstrated need for all admitted students, including admitted international students.
-During the 2016–17 academic year the college dispensed $37.9 million in financial aid with $4.3 million to undocumented students.
+Bates practices need-blind admission for students who are U.S. citizens, permanent residents, DACA status students, undocumented students, or who graduate from a high school within the U.S., and meets all of the demonstrated need for all admitted students, including admitted international students.